garvit000/qdc-ctf/README.md

 # qdc-ctf
-A repo for a round of CTF
+A repo for a round of CTF organised by QDC.